 - Continue to Monitor Your Accounts — Transactions can take a few days to post to debit cards, so it is important to continue monitoring your accounts.
 Report any additional unauthorized transactions to the card issuer as quickly as possible.

-The Electronic Fund Transfer Act (EFTA) protects consumers in a number of instances when you use your debit card or to withdraw money from an ATM.
-This Act can help protect you from errors and limit your liability if your card is lost or stolen.
+The Electronic Fund Transfer Act (EFTA) protects consumers in a number of instances when you use your debit card or withdraw money from an ATM.
+The EFTA can help protect you from errors and limit your liability if your card is lost or stolen.